SaiKumaarr/SaiKumaarr/README.md

+#Trying to learn Vibe codingmby using openai codex and other platofrms

 # Streamlit AI Lead Generation Agent

 This project provides a Streamlit-based AI assistant that performs boolean Google searches for public LinkedIn profiles, extracts structured lead data, enriches it with Google Gemini, and saves the final results to a Google Sheet using Composio.